marekq/go-s3-lambda/readme.md

 Roadmap
 -------

-- [ ] Add sensible limits to the Lambda generator functions, i.e. only submit files that were modified in the last 24 hours.
-Currently the generator Lambda can submit up to a 1000 files for processing per invocation.
+- [X] Add S3 pagination to support more than 1000 items in one Lambda generator invocation.
 - [X] Add a DynamoDB table where the filename, filesize and filehash are added for tracking of this metadata.
 - [X] Add MD5 fingerprinting of files, which is more practical than the current CRC32 code.
 - [X] Add XRay tracing to the processing functions for granular performance tuning.